THE LIST SO FAR.....

 until October 2000 when he went freelance on various projects before being

-head-hunted for Cardington Plc where he's worked on various events in
+head-hunted for Cardington Plc where he worked on various events in

 the Royal Parks including The Princes Trust/Capital Radio Party In The

 Park and the Route of Kings series of concerts.
-He's now moved on
+He then moved on

 Phil still does some freelance work as